gipert/gerdasw-containers/README.md

 $ cd gerdasw-containers # no joke, do it
 $ sudo singularity build gerdasw.sqsh Singularityfile
 ```
-Singularity will perform the build in a hidden directory under `/tmp` and then compress it in a squash-fs format to produce the `gerdasw.sqsh` image.
-Also, the building of the single packages is done under `/tmp` (see `Singularityfile`), so make sure to have enough disk space.
+Singularity will perform the build in a hidden directory under `/tmp` and then compress it in a squash-fs format to produce the `gerdasw.sqsh` image, so make sure to have enough disk space.
 If not, you can first perform the build in another partition:
 ```shell
 $ sudo singularity build --sandbox <custom/dir> Singularityfile
 ```